 How to defrag partitions?

 Windows disk defragmenter rearranges the fragmented data, reducing the size of the partition and improving the disk and drive performance.
 It is recommended to defrag the disk before shrinking to further reduce the partition size.
-Deframentation can be done in two ways,
+Deframentation can be done in three ways,

 - Using Windows Command line